parkcoj/Intro-to-NCBI-Cloud-Computing/index.md

 These steps aren't necessary to do before every Athena query, but they are useful when exploring a new table.

-1) Click the dropdown menu underneath the **Database** section and click **sra** to set it as the active database.
+1) Navigate back to the **Editor** tab and click the dropdown menu underneath the **Database** section and click **sra** to set it as the active database.
 If you do not see this as an option, refresh the page and check again.

 ![img17](doc_images/img17.jpg){:width="80%"}

 2) Look at the **Tables** section and click the ellipses next to the **metadata** table, then click **Preview Table** to automatically run a sample command which will give you 10 random lines from the table

 ![img18](doc_images/img18.jpg){:width="80%"}

+> You can also click the **+** button next to the Metadata name to see a list of all the columns in the table.

 > For SRA based tables, you can also visit the following link to get the definition of each column in the table: [https://www.ncbi.nlm.nih.gov/sra/docs/sra-cloud-based-examples/](https://www.ncbi.nlm.nih.gov/sra/docs/sra-cloud-based-examples/)